Causal perturbative QED and white noise: Product operation. Wick theorem for products

-we can, and we do, enlarge to $\mathscr{E}_1 = \mathcal{S}(\mathbb{R}^4)$, although the regularity of the corresponding field operator will have to be weakened.
-In the limit $\epsilon \rightarrow 0$, the replacement of the space-time test space does not make any difference, as the regularity, in both cases, will have to be weakened.
-Taking into account application to causal QFT, the space-time test space should be enlarged, as the Schwartz test space $\mathcal{S}(\mathbb{R}^4)$ is flexible enough, for the implementation of causality, as the test space for local operators.
+corresponding to these fields, we can, and we do, enlarge to $\mathscr{E}_i = \mathcal{S}(\mathbb{R}^4)$, although the regularity of the corresponding field operator will have to be weakened.
+In the limit $\epsilon \rightarrow 0$, the replacement of the space-time test space does not make any difference, as the regularity of pointwise Wick product operators, in both cases, is weakened and in both cases the pointwise Wick products transform continuously the space-time test space into operators transforming $(E)$ into $(E)^*$.
+Taking into account application to causal QFT, the space-time test space should be enlarged to the Schwartz test space $\mathcal{S}(\mathbb{R}^4)$ as it contains all smooth functions of compact support, which is needed for the implementation of causality.